scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 This section describes the core properties provided by the SCION control plane, and its relationships with existing protocols.

 - *Host addressing.*  SCION decouples routing from end-host addressing: inter-domain routing is based on ISD-AS tuples rather than on end-host addresses, making SCION agnostic to end-host addressing.
 This design decision  has two outcomes: First of all, SCION can reuse existing host addressing schemes, as IPv6,  IPv4, or others.
-Secondly, its control plane does not carry prefix information, avoiding known issues of using routing tables (i.e., scalability, the need for dedicated hardware).
+Secondly, its control plane does not carry prefix information.
+Packets contain hop by hop path information, so that routers do not need to look up routing tables (avoiding the need for dedicated hardware).

 - *Multipath.* SCION ASes can select PCBs according to their policies, and register the corresponding path segments, making them available to other ASes and end hosts.
-SCION hosts can leverage a wide range of inter-domain paths, selecting them at each hop based on application requirements or path conditions.
+SCION hosts can leverage a wide range of (possibly disjoint) inter-domain paths, selecting them at each hop based on application requirements or path conditions.
-One existing mechanism is BGP ADD-PATH {{RFC7911}}, focusing on advertising multiple paths for the same prefix in order to provide a backup path.
+This goes beyond the capabilities of existing mechanism, as BGP ADD-PATH {{RFC7911}}, that is focusing on advertising multiple paths for the same prefix in order to provide a backup path.
-However, BGP multipath does not allow end hosts to select the whole end-to-end paths, therefore traffic cannot be routed based on application requirements.
-In addition, it faces scalability concerns typical for BGP (i.e., increased resource requirement on routers), as discussed in the above-mentioned RFC.
-Similarly to BGP multipath, other approaches based on BGP either are only able to provide backup paths that can solely be activated in case of failure (i.e., "Diverse BGP Paths" {{RFC6774}}), or they face scalability limitations.
-Such concerns motivate an alternative approach, such as SCION.

 - *Hop-by-hop path authorization.* SCION packets can only be forwarded along authorized path segments.
 This is achieved thanks to message authentication codes (MACs) within each hop field.
 During beaconing, each AS's control plane creates MACs, which are then verified during forwarding.
-This gives end hosts strong guarantees about the path where the data is routed.
-Other approaches, such as BGPSec ({{RFC8205}}), suffer from challenges with scalability, introduce circular dependencies {{COOPER2013}} and global kill switches {{ROTHENBERGER2017}}.
+This gives end hosts strong guarantees about the path where the data is routed, with minimal overhead and resource requirement on routers.
 Giving end hosts guarantees about the full inter-domain path is important in order to avoid traffic interception, and to enable geofencing (i.e., keeping data in transit within a well-defined trusted area of the global Internet).

-- *Scalability.* The SCION's beaconing algorithm is around two orders of magnitude more efficient than BGP due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of BGP’s IP prefix-based announcements.
+- *Scalability.* The SCION's beaconing algorithm is scalable and efficient due to the following reasons: The routing process is divided in a process within each ISD (intra-ISD) and one between ISDs (inter-ISD), SCION beaconing does not need to iteratively converge, and SCION makes AS-based announcements instead of IP prefix-based announcements.
 Scalability of the routing process is fundamental not only in order to support network size growth, but also in order to quickly react to failures.
-Refer to {{KRAHENBUHL2022}} for an in-depth study of SCION's scalability in comparison to BGP.
+An in-depth study of SCION's scalability in comparison to BGP is available in {{KRAHENBUHL2022}}.

-- *Convergence time.* Since routing decisions are decoupled from the dissemination of path information, SCION features faster convergence times than path-vector protocols such as BGP.
+- *Convergence time.* Since routing decisions are decoupled from the dissemination of path information, SCION features faster convergence times than path-vector protocols.
 Path information is propagated across the network by PCBs in times that are within the same order of magnitude of network round trip time.
 In addition, the division of the beaconing process into intra- and inter-ISD helps in speeding up global distribution of routing information.
 This means that SCION has the capability to restore global reachability, even after catastrophic failures, within tens of seconds.
-This is in contrast to BGP, which in certain situations will never converge to a stable state, or converge only non-deterministically (see {{GRIFFIN1999}} and {{RFC4264}}).
-Convergence under BGP may also simply take too much time {{SAHOO2009}}.

 - *Transparency.* SCION end hosts have full visibility about the inter-domain path where their data is forwarded.
 This is a property that is missing in traditional IP networks, where routing decisions are made by each hop, therefore end hosts have no visibility nor guarantees on where their traffic is going.
 Additionally, SCION users have visibility on the roots of trust that are used to forward traffic.
 SCION therefore makes it harder to redirect traffic through an adversary's vantage point.
 Moreover, SCION gives end users the ability to select which parts of the Internet to trust.
 This is particularly relevant for workloads that currently use segregated networks.